AMENDED AND RESTATED JOINT AND COOPERATIVE AGREEMENT

 Section 5.
 There shall be no voting by proxy, but all votes must be cast by the director or the duly authorized alternate at a Commission meeting.

 Section 6.
-The presence of four directors representing a majority of the total authorized votes of all directors shall constitute a quorum, but a smaller number may adjourn from time to time.
+The presence of either (1) a majority of the appointed directors representing a majority of the total authorized votes of all directors, or (2) three-fourths (3/4) of the appointed directors shall constitute a quorum, but a smaller number may adjourn from time to time.

 Section 7.
 A director shall not be eligible to vote on behalf of the director’s municipality during the time said municipality is in default on any contribution or payment to the Commission.
 During the existence of such default, the vote or votes of such Member shall not be counted for the purposes of this agreement.